 Congress can change the number of justices at any time.
-When Democrats control a majority in both houses of Congress, we need the Senate to eliminate the filibuster, as Barack Obama and others have urged, and then we just need a simple majority of each house of Congress to pass a bill expanding the Court.
+Now that Democrats control both houses of Congress, we need the Senate to eliminate the filibuster, as Barack Obama and others have urged, and then we just need a simple majority of each house of Congress to pass a bill expanding the Court.